 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your data yourself, then consider getting professional assistance, or use a WordPress backup plugin.
+If you don’t want to do your own backups, then consider getting assistance from a WordPress professional, or use a backup plugin.

-- You can read about a great WordPress backup plugin that can automate your site backups here: Back Up, Copy And Protect Your WordPress Websites And Blogs With Backup Creator WP Plugin
+- You can read about a great WordPress backup plugin that can automate your backup process here: Backup, Clone & Keep Your WordPress Website Protected With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory